pcphoebe/Discount-Effect-on-Customer-Retention-and-Profitability/README.md

 **Description**

-This was a group final project in a Research Design class.
-Our group chose to analyze the effect of discounts and coupons on customer retention and profitability by hypothetically partnering with Joe's Pizza.
+This was a group research design project.
+Our group chose to design a reserach that would analyze the effects of discounts and coupons on customer retention and profitability in a restaurant by hypothetically partnering with Joe's Pizza.
 While the research was not actually conducted, it was thoroughly designed so that it would be ready for implementation.

 **Files**
 1. R Markdown file containing our research design and simulation code